RainerRoss/WEBSRVUTL/README.md

 * Write Data to the HTTP-Server `wrtStdout()`
 * Write Data to the HTTP-Server and generate HTTP-Header `writeStdout()`

-## How to use it in your RPG-Program with Scott Klements YAJL- [Sourcecode](https://github.com/RainerRoss/WEBSRVUTL/blob/master/Examples/WEBSRV11.SQLRPGLE)
+## How to use it in your RPG-Program with Scott Klements YAJL - [Sourcecode](https://github.com/RainerRoss/WEBSRVUTL/blob/master/Examples/WEBSRV11.SQLRPGLE)
 Example GET-Request from a business partner to your IBM i  <br>`http://www.mycompany.com/myapp/request.pgm?id=5&name=Ross`
 ```
 //------------------------------------------------------------------//